appsuite/tcserver-spring-boot-samples/README.md

 Troubleshooting
 ===============

 "Tomcat connector in failed state" - This generally means that there is a port conflict.
 By default this example tries to bind to port 8080.
-You may add -Dserver.port=8081 (replace 8081 with your desired port numbe) to the maven command line.
+You may add -Dserver.port=8081 (replace 8081 with your desired port number) to the maven command line.

 License
 =======